 The Help to Grow programme is a government initiative announced as part of the 2021 budget.
-With a focus on digital adoption and innovation among the nation’s SMEs, it aims to boost productivity, increase innovation, and drive growth.
+With a focus on digital solutions and innovation among the nation’s SMEs, it aims to boost productivity, increase innovation, and drive growth.

 The programme is made up of two separate schemes.
 These are Help to Grow: Management and Help to Grow: Digital.

 Available from June, Help to Grow Management combines a practical curriculum—delivered by leading business schools from across the UK—with one-to-one support and peer-learning sessions.
 The aim of this 12-week programme is to improve strategic skills among the country’s small business leaders.